The Pros And Cons Of Testosterone Therapy Methods

-Buccal testosterone is a putty-like substance that comes as a tablet-shaped pouch.
+Buccal testosterone is a putty-like substance that comes in a tablet-shaped pouch.
 It is applied to the crevice between the upper lip and gum, where it is absorbed across the mucosa of the mouth.
-The patches are applied alternating between just above the right and left incisors.
-The patches must be applied on the upper gum, not the lower gum, every 12 hours or so.
+The patches are applied, alternating between just above the right and left incisors.
+The patches must be applied to the upper gum, not the lower gum, every 12 hours or so.

-You can chew gum, smoke, brush your teeth and drink liquids with the patch in place.
+You can chew gum, smoke, brush your teeth, and drink liquids with the patch in place.
 However, these activities may affect medication absorption.
-The patches are easy to use and are unobtrusive.
+The patches are easy to use and unobtrusive.

 The patch can easily be dislodged and should never be chewed or swallowed.
 Since there are only two application sites, your gums can easily become irritated.

-Testosterone in a buccal form can cause the following side effects:
+Testosterone in buccal form can cause the following side effects:

 Testosterone pellets are implanted and last several months, generally three to six months.
 The ease of use makes testosterone pellets a good option for some men.